Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/final-assessment.md

 Set up as much of Redux as you can.
 Use this to handle the Cookie Clicker.
 I'll give you points for as much of this as you set up.

+- Import dependencies
+	- redux
+	- react-redux
 - Actions
+	- Define an INCREMENT action
+	- Define an increment action creator
 - Reducers
-- Combine reducers
+	- Define a clickerReducer
+	- Define a root reducer (use combineReducers redux)
 - Store
+	- define store (createStore redux)
 - Provider
+	- Define the Provider (react-redux)
 - Connect a component
 	- Map State to Props
 	- Map Dispatch to props
+	- connect (react-redux)

-## Total 130pts
+## Total 155pts